 Columbus and Franklin County Metro Parks: If you love nature and the outdoors, join the team of volunteers who contribute their time, energy and talents toward the preservation and enjoyment of natural areas and parks for millions of Central Ohio visitors.
 Work schedules are flexible and depend on your chosen assignment and park.
 No previous training or experience is needed; training programs are provided.

 Volunteer at Attractions in Columbus

 COSI: 333 West Broad Street

 - COSI’s Adult Volunteer Experience is a unique opportunity for individuals to help further COSI’s mission by serving our guests and providing a unique science learning experience while meeting people and exploring new interests.

 - COSI’s mentor-led Career Ladder volunteer program allows youth aged 12-18 to develop 21st Century Skills, acting as full members of the COSI team and interacting with COSI guests

 Columbus Zoo and Aquarium: Seeking adult volunteers to work in the animal contact areas to interact and educate guests.
 Volunteers are asked to commit to 55 hours a year.
-The deadline for 2018 has passed, but they are accepting applications for 2019.
+If you are interested in volunteering in 2021, please complete the adult volunteer application.